Last Remaining Seats FAQs

 You can buy up to four tickets per screening at the member price and unlimited tickets at the non-member price.
 If you're a Cornerstone member, you can buy up to eight tickets per screening at the member price, but you can buy only four of them online (for more, contact the office at email@example.com or 213-623-2489).

 We typically start mailing tickets in early May.
-Tickets purchased in late May are typically held at Will Call.
+Tickets purchased in late May or later are held at Will Call.

 We do not provide ticket refunds or exchanges.
 If you attend a screening and have an extra ticket, we would gladly welcome you returning it to the Conservancy for resale.
 If you buy a ticket but don't attend the screening, we will gratefully accept your purchase as a donation.